raganwald/raganwald.github.com/_posts/2016-04-19-the-sieve-of-eratosthenes.md

 When we start, our `HashMerge` will have one iterable, at index `4`.
 Its remaining numbers will be `6`, `8`, and d so on.
 We then add another at `9`, with numbers `12`, `15`, and so on.
 We try removing `4`, and when we do so, we re-merge the iterator for multiples of two, but now it will be at number `6`, with remaining numbers `8`, `10`, and so on.

-Thus `remove` is always relocating iterables to their next higher number.
+Thus, `_remove` is always relocating iterables to their next higher number.
 When two or more iterators end up at the same index (like `12`), all get relocated.

 {% highlight javascript %}
 class HashSieve {